n00b87/RCIrrlicht/readme.txt

 ==========================================================================
-The Irrlicht Engine SDK version 1.8.5
+The Irrlicht Engine SDK version 1.9
 ==========================================================================

-  Welcome the Irrlicht Engine SDK.
+  Welcome to the Irrlicht Engine SDK.

   Content of this file: